Skip to content

 How often does NMHC update Quick Facts vs. Average Rent?

 NMHC updates Quick Facts on an annual or quarterly cadence depending on the metric.
 Most figures are refreshed once a year, with vacancy series updated quarterly when source data lands.
 Our dataset refreshes every morning.
-Today's figures reflect the crawl completed on May 22, 2026.
+Today's figures reflect the most recent refresh, completed on July 6, 2026.

 Is the apartment industry growing or shrinking?